FlacheQL/FlacheQL/README.md

 * If a request is a subset of a query that was previously made, then it reads the matching response from cache.

-* If a request consists of a previous query and a new query, then it reads the matching response from cache and fetches the new query from the data source.

 ## Getting Started

 Install the module with npm install flacheQL or place into your package.json and run npm install.